mamlukishay/hypr/README.md

 ## A few explanations:

-* The reuqested enpoints are implemented under the profile_pictures app, which is meant to encapsulate evrything related to the profile pictures resource (routes, models, repo, interactions...) in a single place
+* The requested enpoints are implemented under the profile_pictures app, which is meant to encapsulate evrything related to the profile pictures resource (routes, models, repo, interactions...) in a single place

 * A single endpoint serves both requests: /profile_pictures
   * GET /profile_pictures returns a list of handles that we already scanned and saved to FS